leobcn/go-sdata/README.md

 ```

 See the example [Makefile](https://github.com/zpatrick/go-sdata/blob/master/example/Makefile) for reference.
-// All data passed to/from containers should be json-encoded []slice d

 #### Containers
 Containers are used to store and retrieve your data.
-They implement the [Container](#) interface and can be swapped out as necessary.
+They implement the [Container](https://godoc.org/github.com/zpatrick/go-sdata/container#Container) interface and can be swapped out as necessary.
 The current containers are:
 * [StringFileContainer](https://godoc.org/github.com/zpatrick/go-sdata/container#NewStringFileContainer) - Stores data in a human-readable JSON file
 * [ByteFileContainer](https://godoc.org/github.com/zpatrick/go-sdata/container#NewByteFileContainer) - Stores data in a byte-formatted JSON file